drupal-composer/drupal-project/README.md

 * Creates `web/sites/default/files`-directory.
 * Latest version of drush is installed locally for use at `vendor/bin/drush`.
 * Latest version of DrupalConsole is installed locally for use at `vendor/bin/drupal`.
-* Creates environment variables based on your .env file.
-See [.env.example](.env.example).
+* Provides [.env.example](.env.example) which can be copied to .env for environment variables.

 ## Updating Drupal Core